5 Small Reptile Pets That Live Happily in a 20-gallon Tank

 Behavior: Terrestrial

-Rosy boas are relatively small snakes, typically reaching a max length of 3 feet (males are typically smaller, around 2 feet).
+Rosy boas are relatively small snakes, reaching a max length of around 3 feet (males are typically smaller, around 2 feet).

-They’re also docile, easy to care for, and spend a lot of time burrowing, making them great snakes for beginners and relatively small enclosures.
+They’re also docile, easy to care for, and spend much of their time burrowing, making them great snakes for beginners and relatively small enclosures.

 For a hatchling, a 10-gallon tank will work just fine.
 Then, as a male rosy boa grows into adulthood, he will find comfort in a 20-gallon enclosure.
 Females, on the other hand, have longer bodies and may need a little more space, like a 30 – 40 gallon tank.

-Regardless of the enclosure size, prioritize the length over the height.
-The rosy boa is a terrestrial, slow-moving snake that is often burrowing or relaxing.
+Regardless of the enclosure size, prioritize length over height.
+The rosy boa is a terrestrial, slow-moving snake that is big on relaxation.

 5) Kenyan Sand Boa